afeborgeaud/TomoTool/README.md

 # TomoTool

-Java tools for computation of travel-time perturbations due to the CMB topography.
+Java tools for computation of travel-time perturbations due to the CMB topography.<br>
 DISCLAMER: these tools are not yet fully intended for general usage

 ## Installation